dfinity/ic-staking-documentation/docs/2-options-for-staking/2-options-for-staking.md

 To stake, you have many options, each with different security and usability trade-offs.
 Choosing your setup is usually where people get most stuck.

-Below is a summary of the range of options availale to you depending on your comfort level.
+Below is a summary of the range of options available to you depending on your comfort level.
 <img src="../assets/images/want-max-control-of-keys.png" alt="drawing"/>
 *Fig. 1: staking options*